Leicester University Medicine Interview Questions

 When are the University of Leicester medicine interview dates?

 These are subject to change if necessary.
-You will be invited to book your own interview date using the online electronic booking system.
 If you cannot attend any of the dates available, contact the Medical Admissions Team on +44 (0)116 252 2969 as soon as possible after receiving your invitation to interview.
+However, they may not be able to offer any alternative dates, nor be able to reschedule.

 What are the common topics for the Leicester Medicine Interview?